THE WILSON CHRISTMAS CACTUS

 But the most special thing wasn’t big or shiny.

-Out on the back porch, sitting on an old wooden kitchen table, we saw a broken clay pot.
-Inside it was a Christmas cactus that looked barely alive.
+Out on the back porch, sitting on an old wooden kitchen table,

 It must have been very old.
 The bottom of the plant was thick like a tree trunk!
 I was shocked, it was still alive.
 No one had lived in the house for the last 3 years since Pop Pop had passed.

-I gently broke off a few pieces of the cactus and found a glass in the kitchen.
+I broke off a few pieces of the cactus and found a glass in the kitchen.
 I filled it with water and placed the cactus pieces inside.
 Then I carefully set the glass in a corner of my van so it wouldn’t spill during the drive home.

 From a dying plant on an old porch in Delaware to a living piece of our family’s history. 🌵💚